act-now-coalition/covid-act-now-website/scripts/vaccination_alerts/README.md

 ## 2. generate-users-to-email

-Using the locations in `vaccination-alerts.json`, we query email addresses subscribed to these locations from the the Firebase collection `alerts-subscriptions`.
+Using the locations in `vaccination-alerts.json`, we query email addresses subscribed to these locations from the the Firebase collection `alerts-subscriptions` (which is also used for our risk level alerts).

 ```yaml
 alerts-subscriptions: